ADHD Jobs to Avoid: Worst jobs for ADHD-er in 2024

 In summary, workplace flexibility is a basic accommodation for individuals with ADHD.
 By providing accommodations such as remote work, flexible work hours, and the ability to take frequent breaks, employers can support individuals with ADHD in managing their symptoms and being productive in the workplace.

-Organizational tools are also integral for individuals with ADHD who may struggle with the organization at home or in their workplace.
+Organizational tools are essential for individuals with ADHD who may struggle with organization at home or work.

 References